waldlaubsaengernest/CatLearn/README.md

 run_mlneb_core.sh
 ```
 You can set up a file input.py in your working directory (see example).
+It is important to set parallel_run=True and parallel_eval=False for VASP.
 ```python
 from ase.io import read
 from ase.calculators.vasp import Vasp